Preterm birth prediction using impedance spectroscopy and advanced signal frequency analysis

 Funding Notes / Residency Restrictions

 The Scholarship will offer 3.5 years Home/EU fee; tax-free stipend at the EPSRC rate (£14,553 for 2017/8) and £1000 per annum Research Training and Support Grant.
 Please note that EU/ UK students are eligible to apply, and that any applicant who has not been resident in the UK for the three years prior to their start date will be eligible for a fees award only.

 To apply please submit a PhD application using our online application system via the Apply link at the following: http://www.sheffield.ac.uk/postgraduate/research/apply/applying.

 Please choose the Department of Automatic Control and Systems Engineering as the host department and state Professors Lang and Anumba as your preferred supervisors in your application.
-The preferred start date for the studentship is 25 September 2017 (Please note that deferral to a later start date for this scholarship is not permitted).
+This Scholarship must be started by 5 February 2018 at the latest.
+Deferral to a later start date for the Scholarship is not permitted).

 The deadline for receipt of applications is 5pm, Wednesday 24 January 2018.
 If you wish to discuss any details of the project informally, please contact Prof Z Q Lang via email@example.com.